 All the available CFD instruments at FXTM can be traded with this account type.
 This account is ideal for all types of traders who wish to trade with market execution without commission at a slightly lower spread.

-Apart from pricing pattern and order execution technique, there are no major differences in the account types.
-Although, different account types can suffice the needs and suit the trading styles for different types of traders in the UK.
+Apart from pricing patterns and order execution techniques, there are no major differences in the account types.
+Although, different account types can suffice the needs and suit the trading styles of different types of traders in the UK.